Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Introduction

-For weighted conditional expectations in finite dimension $d$, one may scale $C(\M \otimes \B : \N \otimes \B)$ or $C_{cb}(\M : \N)$ by $1/d$ divided by the minimal eigenvalue of $\sigma$ to upper bound on $c$. \end{cor} Though $c$ can be upper bounded by the index as in Corollary \ref{index}, sometimes there is a better upper bounded based on specific knowledge of the channels involved.
-As explained in Section \ref{sec:groups}, Theorems \ref{revconv} and \ref{asa2} are naturally strong in contexts reminiscent of transference, an idea present in \cite{gao_capacity_2018, gao_fisher_2020, li_graph_2020, bardet_group_2021}.
+Though $c$ can be upper bounded by the index as in Corollary \ref{index}, sometimes there is a better upper bound based on specific knowledge of the channels involved.
+As explained in Section \ref{sec:groups}, Theorems \ref{revconv} and \ref{asa2} are naturally strong in contexts reminiscent of transference, an idea present in \citen{gao_capacity_2018, gao_fisher_2020, li_graph_2020, bardet_group_2021}.
 Transference may compare quantum channels through analogous classical channels.
 When several quantum channels are weighted averages of the same unitary conjugations, we may often derive Loewner order inequalities by studying how operations and compositions affect the weights.
 These inequalities naturally map to the conditions of Theorems \ref{revconv} and \ref{asa2}.

-Though it might not be obvious that all sets of subalgebras satisfy equation \eqref{eq:kzetacond} for some finite $k$ and $\zeta > 0$, Proposition \ref{near} shows that when the operator norm distance between a unital channel $\Phi$ and a conditional expectation $\E$ acting on half a Bell pair is sufficiently small, and $\E \Phi = \E$, $\Phi$ must be a convex combination of $\E$ with another, unital channel.
-As shown in \cite{junge_noncommutative_2007}, it is always possible to find a convex combination of chains of conditional expectations from a finite set that approaches the conditional expectation to their intersection.
-Hence: \begin{rem} For any set of finite-dimensional conditional expectations $\{\E_j\}_{j=1}^J$, a quasi-factorization inequality in the form of Theorem \ref{asa2} holds.
+Though it might not be obvious that all sets of subalgebras satisfy equation \eqref{eq:kzetacond} for some finite $k$ and $\zeta > 0$, Proposition \ref{near} shows that when the operator norm distance between a unital channel $\Phi$ and a conditional expectation $\E$ acting on half a Bell pair is sufficiently small, and $\E \Phi = \E$, $\Phi$ must be a convex combination of $\E$ with another channel $\Psi$ such that $\E \Psi = \E$.
+As shown in \citen{junge_noncommutative_2007}, it is always possible to find a convex combination of chains of conditional expectations from a finite set that approaches the conditional expectation to their intersection.
+Hence: \begin{rem} For any set of finite-dimensional, doubly-stochastic conditional expectations $\{\E_j\}_{j=1}^J$, a quasi-factorization inequality in the form of Theorem \ref{asa2} holds.